 Social Security is not available to early retirees until they reach a certain age.
 Specifically, the earliest you can take Social Security retirement benefits is age 62, which means you'll need to plan for at least two years of retirement income without the help of Social Security if you choose to retire at 60.
 It's also worth keeping in mind that Social Security benefits are never a guarantee.

-However, you might consider waiting even longer to apply for Social Security, because your monthly amount is permanently reduced by as much as 30 percent if you take benefits before reaching your full retirement age, which is between 65 and 67, depending on the year you were born in.
-The closer you are to your full retirement age when you take benefits, the smaller your benefit reduction will be.
+However, you might consider waiting even longer to apply for Social Security, because your monthly amount is permanently reduced by as much as 50% if you take benefits before reaching your full retirement age, which is between 62 and 67, depending on the year you were born in.2 The closer you are to your full retirement age when you take benefits, the smaller your benefit reduction will be.

 Health Care Costs

 Medical costs are often the last thing on people's minds when they plan to retire in their early 60s.
 In that age range, most retirees are still young, vibrant and healthy, so health care can seem like a matter of relatively small concern.
 But according to the 2022 Retirement Healthcare Costs Data Report by HealthView Services, an average, healthy 65-year-old couple who retires in 2022 can expect to spend $673,587 on their healthcare costs during retirement.4

 So it pays to save up for health care costs, even if you don't retire until 65.
 But retiring at 60 means having a long five-year wait for Medicare eligibility, which can affect your retirement plans if you happen to get sick before you hit your 65th birthday.
 Keep in mind that through the Affordable Care Act, young retirees can purchase health care coverage in the insurance marketplace to help bridge the gap until Medicare eligibility.